 Formula 1 cars are the quickest, nimblest and most potent type of land vehicles.
 They can outperform many types of vehicles, but what would be the outcome when an F1 car goes against another F1 car?
 Well, it’s going to be a close contest depending on many factors, but the main factor would be the drivers.

 We don’t have to look too far for evidence of this statement.
 Every F1 team has two cars and two drivers, and most of the time, the cars are closely matched.
 Despite that, the performance of the vehicles on race day is not close.
 Why is that?
 That is because the drivers make a difference.
 Michael Schumacher is used to zooming away in a Ferrari while Eddie Irvine is way behind.
-Senna rocked in the McLaren but Gerhard Berger was far back.
+Ayrton Senna rocked in the McLaren but Gerhard Berger was far back.

-I am not for a moment saying that Eddie and Berger were not good drivers; they were great drivers on the circuit.
+I am not for a moment saying that Irvine and Berger were not good drivers; they were great drivers on the circuit.
 However, drivers like Schumacher and Senna took the performance to the next level.

 Going back to F1 cars, let’s accept that the drivers do make a difference.
 And if so, how would an equally matched combination of car and driver perform on the track?

 Let’s find out.

 The only way to compare two F1 cars is to see how one vehicle overtakes the other.
 That is the only way to be sure that one car is faster than the one it passes.

 Mika Hakkinen Overtakes Michael Schumacher